Frequently Asked Questions

 I've been sending resume after resume and getting no response.
 Can you help me?

+If this is you, I'm sorry.
 Many people I meet with have been working hard at their job search and getting nowhere.
 Hearing only crickets from employers can make you lose heart - or even worse, lose confidence.